RickofManc/fresh-casts/README.md

 ### Surface

-In consideration that accessibility is a key design criteria, the developed visual language offers contrast using a simple colour palette, readable font and clear layout.
+In consideration that accessibility is a key design criteria, the visual language offers contrast using a simple colour palette, readable font and clear layout.
 Throughout the website this language has been applied consistently to promote intuitive behaviour with the most important links and information easily recognised.

 #### Colour

 This palette has been carefully selected to bring high contrasting colours to improve accessibility to visually impaired users.
-As the primary aim of the site is to inform, Black text on a White background will be adopted throughout.
+As the primary aim of the site is to inform, Black text on a White background is adopted throughout.
 The Teal based accents will be used to highlight buttons, points of reference or navigation and other key pieces of user information.

 <details>
     <summary><b>Colour Palette</b></summary>